 1 The six areas are Creative Studies; Media and Communication; Business, Management and Law; Services; Applied Science; and Engineering and Production.

-8. Apart from VTC, the Construction Industry Council, the Clothing Industry Training Authority and the Employees Retraining Board are also involved in the provision of vocational education and training.
+8. Apart from VTC, the Construction Industry Council, the Clothing Industry Training Authority and the Employees Retraining Board are also involved in the provision of VET.

 Latest initiatives